 3- great – grandparents of R A Holloman III

-John Vann and Nancy Cross was married 30th day of March in the year of our lord 1806.
+John Vann and Nancy Cross were married 30th day of March in the year of our lord 1806.

 Nancy Cross was born 28 May 1785 in Gates County the daughter of Cyprian Cross and Christian Riddick.